streamnative/function-mesh-website/docs/migration/migrate-function.md

        Replace the `PATH` variable with the absolute path to the `pulsarctl.properties` configuration file.

-   3. Build the tool from the source.
+   3. Build the tool from the source code.

        ```bash
        git clone https://github.com/streamnative/function-mesh